MayiVT/PaintRecreation-Processing/README.md

-# PaintRecreation-Processing
+# Paint Processing (recreation)

-An a School project that I wan't to make it public becouse why not.
+A little School project with "Processing" recreating The Paint from Microsoft.

+Using Interfascia Library